Vivisection: Anti-vivisection movement

-Vivisection and anti-vivisection in the 19th century
+19th century

-At the turn of the 19th century, medicine was undergoing a transformation.
-The emergence of hospitals and the development of more advanced medical tools such as the stethoscope are but a few of the changes in the medical field.
+At the turn of the 19th century, medicine was undergoing a transformation, which was visible through the emergence of hospitals and the development of more advanced medical tools such as the stethoscope.
 There was also an increased recognition that medical practices needed to be improved, as many of the current therapeutics were based on unproven, traditional theories that may or may not have helped the patient recover.
 The demand for more effective treatment shifted emphasis to research with the goal of understanding disease mechanisms and anatomy.
 This shift had a few effects, one of which was the rise in patient experimentation, leading to some moral questions about what was acceptable in clinical trials and what was not.
 An easy solution to the moral problem was to use animals in vivisection experiments, so as not to endanger human patients.
 This, however, had its own set of moral obstacles, leading to the anti-vivisection movement.